 How to Store

-Store: Once cookies are completely cooled, transfer them to an airtight container and keep them at room temperature for up to 1 week.
+Store: Once cookies are completely cooled, transfer them to an airtight container and keep at room temperature for up to 1 week.

 More Holiday Cookies Recipes to Try